What Are Enoxaparin (Lovenox) Injections?

 Special Instructions

-- It is very important for you to tell your child's dentist and all doctors prior to and at the beginning of each visit that he / she is taking enoxaparin.
+- It is very important for you to tell your child's dentist and all doctors before and at the beginning of each visit that your child is taking enoxaparin.

-- Do not give your child any other medicine, prescription or over the counter (OTC), without first talking to your child's doctor.
+- Do not give any other medicine—prescription or over the counter (OTC)—without first talking to your child's doctor.

 - Keep this medication out of the reach of children.

-- If too much medicine is given by accident, call your child's doctor immediately or on-call doctor if after business hours.
+- If too much medicine is given by accident, call your child's doctor immediately, or the on-call doctor if after business hours.

 If Your Child Misses a Dose